samarth-kashyap/globalHelioseismology/README.md

 This python package enables the computation of helioseismic cross-spectra for time-series.
 - Currently supports only data from Helioseismic Magnetic Imager (HMI).

+## Installation
+First clone the repository using `git clone https://github.com/samarth-kashyap/globalHelioseismology`.
+Enter the cloned repository: `cd globalHelioseismology` and install the package using `pip install -e .`.
+After this, you should be able to `import globalHelioseismology` in your python script.

+### Citing
 The development of this code was initiated through the work [Kashyap and Bharati Das et. al. (2021)](https://arxiv.org/abs/2101.08933).
 If you use this code, please cite using

 ```